salbalkus/reproducing-redlining/README.md

 There are two ways to reproduce the results here.
 They are as follows:

+## Recommended: Run `scripts/driver.R`

+The `scripts/driver.R` file should automatically knit the visualizations to html.
+To run this script, simply:

+1. Clone this Git repository to your local machine.
+2. If necessary, install any packages listed under "Dependencies" below that you do not already have installed or are not automatically installed by `pacman`.
+NOTE: if not already installed, it may be necessary to download `sf` and `tidycensus` from the RStudio command line, as some of *their* dependencies may need to be built from source.
+Agree to any prompts provided by RStudio.
+3. Run `scripts/driver.R` either in RStudio or from the command line by navigating to the repository using `cd` and running `Rscript scripts/driver.R`

 ## Open and run individual code cells from the `scripts/driver.Rmd`

 The `scripts/driver.Rmd` file runs each step of the simulation and saves the output to the **data** folder.
 To reproduce individual steps of the analysis, do the following: